Troubled south Minneapolis block renews calls for help from police, City Hall

 Since then, neighbors say they’ve enjoyed their first stretch of quiet nights in months, but some doubt the uneasy calm can last long without help from police or Cano.

-Abdi Hassan, who works for the state pollution control agency, says things got so bad that some neighbors were afraid to use their front doors out of fear of being harassed by dealers, who seem emboldened by the lack of police presence.
-A few weeks ago, Hassan says he decided to move his wife and two young kids into his mother’s house in the south suburbs.
+Abdi Hassan, who works for the state Pollution Control Agency, says things got so bad that some neighbors were afraid to use their front doors out of fear of being harassed by dealers, who seem emboldened by the lack of police presence.
+A few weeks ago, Hassan said he decided to move his wife and two young kids into his mother’s house in the south suburbs.

 “We told them about the encampment and the drugs and the vacant house,” said Hassan, adding that he’s left numerous messages with Cano about an abandoned house on the block that seems to attract trouble, to no avail.
 “Cops don’t help, nobody helps — we don’t know where to go.”